MCP Integration: Streamlining Multi-Repo Development

 You've felt the pain.
 What should be a five-minute bug fix turns into an afternoon of detective work across repositories you've never seen before.

-The human cost shows up in metrics teams actually track.
-Longer onboarding times.
-More context-switching interruptions.
-Higher bug rates when changes span services.
-Lower developer satisfaction as creative work gets replaced by administrative overhead.
+The human cost shows up in metrics teams actually track: longer onboarding times, more context-switching interruptions, higher bug rates when changes span services, and lower developer satisfaction as creative work gets replaced by administrative overhead.

-Traditional solutions try to solve this with better documentation or communication tools.
-But documentation goes stale the moment code changes.
-Chat channels become noise.
+Traditional solutions try to fix this with better documentation or communication tools, but documentation goes stale the moment code changes and chat channels become noise.
 The fundamental problem remains: scattered context that no single person can hold in their head.

 What MCP Actually Does